The most incredible experience that will live with you for a lifetime, is the 5-day Salkantay trek to mystical Machu Picchu, in Peru.

 The Classic Inca Trail is a well-worn traveller path and although longing to visit Machu Picchu for years, I wanted to experience a less-touristy trek, if possible.
 The alternative to the Inca Trail is the Salkantay trek, which promises this experience.
 National Geographic rates this as ‘one of the top 25 best treks in the world’.

 Arriving in Cusco and spending several days acclimatising, before venturing on this trek will help you a lot.
 It’s not a myth, you can suffer from altitude sickness on this trek.

-All guided treks leave from Cusco.
+In September 2011, all guided treks left from Cusco.

-Info on Treks
+Info on treks

-Cusco is the base for many different types of organised treks and tours and cheaper than booking from your country.
+Cusco is the base for many different types of organised treks and tours and is cheaper than booking from your country.